 Stay Away from Stress

 Easier said than done.
 True.
-But at least you can try to stay as much stress free and as much happy as possible.
+But at least you can try to stay as stress-free and as much happy as possible.
 Stress disturbs the hormonal balance in your body which can lead to fertility problems.

 These were some pointers that you need to take care of in your preconception care checklist.